NASHSEE - Your premier Nashville tour guide featuring the best local attractions, music venues, restaurants, and hidden gems throughout Music City

 Snow characteristics here create what locals call a winter apocalypse, and in fairness, our powdery, fluffy snow usually becomes icy rapidly, making it a big deal for a city that doesn’t deal well with frozen precipitation.
 Occasionally, snow arrives sooner or later than expected, with rare occurrences outside the typical winter season catching everyone off guard.
 When it snows, Nashville residents tend to lose their minds as winter weather transforms the city into something it’s simply not equipped to handle gracefully.

-Types of Snow Nashville Experiences
+Types of Snow in Nashville You Will Actually See

 Nashville gets light dustings most years rather than heavy snowfall – think powder that barely sticks to grass.
 We also experience measurable snowfall occasionally, usually an inch or less, which is enough to shut down the city.
 Ice mixed with snow creates our biggest challenge, especially during January when temperatures hover around the daily mean of 38F with average low of 28F and average high of 47F.